opentok/opentok-windows-sdk-samples/FrameMetadata/README.md

 This app shows how to add metadata to video frames in a published stream and how to read the metadata in a subscriber to the stream.

-This project uses the custom video renderer features in the OpenTok Windows SDK.
+This project uses a custom video capturers to provide video frames for the publisher.
-By the end of a code review, you should have a basic understanding of the internals of the OpenTok video renderer API.
+And it uses a custom video renderer to render video frames for the publisher and subscriber.
+When creating each video frame, the video capturer adds frame metadata (a timestamp).
+And when rendering each video frame, the video renderer reads the frame metadata and logs it to the console.

 *Important:* To use this application, follow the instructions in the [Quick Start](../README.md#quick-start) section of the main README file